Our Family Gallery

 In addition to the 1880 census images, a transcript shows the family living in the three households: Baker, Williams, and Winn.

-Iantha Talbott:
+Ianthe Talbott:

-The 1860 US Federal Census (Nodaway County, Missouri) shows Iantha Talbott as a four-year-old child.
+The 1860 US Federal Census (Nodaway County, Missouri) shows Ianthe Talbott as a four-year-old child.
 She is living at home with her father and mother, Perry Talbott and Belle (McFarland) Talbott.
 The census is shown below.

 The town of Arkoe has a 'Talbott' Cemetery, and has two streets named 'Talbot' and 'Belle'.